MjnMixael/AnimStudio/README.md

 ## Notes on Format Support

 - ANI: Exports as indexed-color .ani with RLE compression.
 Requires quantization.
 - EFF: Image sequence export with .eff metadata file.
-Supports PNG, JPG, BMP.
+Supports PNG, JPG, BMP, PCX, TGA.
 - APNG: Technically saved as .png due to FSO's 3-letter extension limit, but contains animation data.
 - RAW: Saves all frames to image files in selected format, no metadata.